 If you have a lot of great photos from your event, consider creating an online gallery and sending a link to attendees.
 Or if you have video of a speech from the guest of honor, share it online with a #ICYMI (In Case You Missed It) caption.

-Be sure to share any stories you collected from talking to attendees.
-These can be especially powerful if you recite the details of why someone attended the event, or what moved them to support your organization initially.
+These can include any stories you collected while talking with attendees.
+Their testimonials can be especially powerful if you recite the details of why someone attended the event, or what moved them to support your organization initially.

 It’s never a bad idea to provide an overall recap of your event.
 For many organizations this comes in the form of a blog post or a press release.